 Testing computer or device audio

-Student Services can be contacted on [email protected]
+Student Services can be contacted using this form

 How do I login to moodle?

 I'm an international student - can I return to Australia?

 Will I be able to contact my lecturers and other students if I study online?

 Where do I access my online study materials?

 Who do I contact if I have trouble accessing online materials?

 Can students still meet, to do group assessments for example?